-But not all online video courses are equal.
-Is what you’re learning accurate?
-Are they worth the money?
-And will you get any credit for the work you put into your learning?
-We’re going to dive into Coursera today, and see how it holds up.
+However, not all online video courses are created equal.
+Is the content accurate?
+Are they worth your investment?
+Will you receive meaningful credit for your efforts?
+Let’s examine Coursera and evaluate how it measures up.

 What Is Coursera?

-Coursera was started by two Stanford professors in 2012, and is a large library of massive open online courses.
-It is partnered with universities for all its classes, and many of the courses are taught by the professors themselves.
-They focus on on-demand video lectures, allowing people from all over the world to “learn something new.”
-With over 3,900 courses and 60+ million people, they are a large company that serves many—and 87% of users report career benefits, including raises or getting better-paying jobs.
-Their strengths are in public health, business, and computer and data science.
+Founded by two Stanford professors in 2012, Coursera serves as an extensive library of massive open online courses.
+Partnering exclusively with universities, many courses feature instruction from professors themselves.
+The platform emphasizes on-demand video lectures, enabling global learners to “discover something new.”
+With over 3,900 courses serving 60+ million users, this substantial company reports that 87% of learners experience career benefits, including raises or securing higher-paying positions.
+Their expertise lies in public health, business, computer science, and data analytics.

 How Coursera Works